 What does the DAP offer?

 The first month of the apprenticeship is a training period.
-During this time, you will learn a variety of skills, including how to pack, handle and install artwork and artifacts.
+During this time, you will learn a variety of skills, including how to pack, handle, and install artwork and artifacts.
 You will also learn how to maintain galleries, assist preparators (art handlers) and collections managers, properly use tools, and follow safety protocols.
-After this, you will rotate to at least three partner sites during the apprenticeship.
+After this, you will rotate to at least three partner sites during the apprenticeship period.
 During this time, we will provide personalized support as you continue to build skills in art handling.
 You will also benefit from working closely with experienced mentors/supervisors and program staff, all of whom are committed to supporting your growth and skill development.

 Together, apprentices will go on trips to museums and other cultural institutions.
 You will also have the opportunity to participate in career development workshops, such as resume and cover letter writing, and mock interviews.
 By the end of the nine months, you will be familiar with preparator and art handling practices.
 You will gain the skills and confidence needed for a career in this field.
 Throughout, apprentices will also provide feedback on their experience to help improve the program.

 What is the application process?

 To apply for the DAP, submit an application.
-The DAP application requires personal/contact information, 3references (a combination of professional and personal references preferred) and a 1–2 page written statement.
+The DAP application requires personal and contact information, three references (a combination of professional and personal references preferred), and a 1–2 page written statement.
 The DAP application also includes an optional demographic survey.
 Declining to fill out this optional survey will not impact your chances of being selected.

-Applications are then reviewed by program staff.
+Applications are then reviewed by program staff and partners.
 Your application is scored on several factors, including: Your potential for success as an apprentice, previous experience you may have highlighted in your application written statements, and your understanding and commitment to the values of equity and diversity.